inviqa/SysAdmin/rpi_sentinel/README.md

 #Description
-rpi_iciga is a collection of script and instructions intended to build an Icinga server on a RaspberryPi micro computer.
+rpi_sentinel is a collection of script and instructions intended to build an Icinga server on a RaspberryPi micro computer.

 Potentially it could be run as a wallboard running a full-screen browser in kiosk-mode that will automatically load a webpage showing the desired content via NagVis, without any user interatction after turning on the RPi.
 #Features